paris-oddbit/inject-dummy/README.md

 - MSSQL_SERVER : The server for your MSSQL database.
 - MSSQL_DATABASE : The name of your MSSQL database.
 - MSSQL_PORT : The port for your MSSQL database.
+- WINDOWS_AUTH : Auth using windows auth (currently set to false as not supported yet).

 ### BioStar 2 Config